 If you’re new to writing opinion pieces and comment, it can be a bit daunting.
 These guidelines are to help give you some guidance and show you what we look for to give your piece a better chance of being published on New England Times Engage.

-Writing your article
+Writing your opinion piece or ideas article

 - Make it easy to read.
 Don’t use fancy words when simple ones do the job.
 Short sentences are better than long ones.
 Your article should be able to be read by anyone with no prior knowledge of your subject.
 A good rule of thumb is to think about a high school kid: could say someone in year 9 read your piece and understand what you’re on about?
 If not, simplify.